Turku Peer Rope

 Turku Shibari Peer Rope is a safer space.

-• Leave your ego at the door 💓 - This is a safer space for all genders, sexualities, backgrounds and switching.
+• This is a safer space for all genders, sexualities, abilities, backgrounds and switching.
 Don't assume others' identity or history.
 Racist, sexist, homophobic or other oppressive behavior is not ok.
+Please don’t assume things about others, let them tell you themselves.

-• If you wish to do suspensions, please discuss this with a staff member beforehand.
+• If you wish to do suspensions, please discuss this with the volunteer staff beforehand.

 • Share knowledge and get inspired! 💓